 Prior to the bridge being constructed, if machinery must cross the watercourse, it must do so using a temporary or portable bridge that completely spans the channel to minimize the potential for erosion and sedimentation.
-See Section 7.10 Temporary Bridges for the associated guidelines.
+See Section 8.10 Temporary Bridges for the associated guidelines.
 Machinery must not ford a watercourse at any time during the installation, replacement, and maintenance of watercourse crossings.

 Clearing and grubbing activities within 30 metres (100 ft) of the watercourse must be limited to the footprint on the approaches and the roadside ditches (if included).
-Clearing can proceed to avoid the nesting season; however, grubbing must not take place until construction/replacement of the crossing is ready to begin.
+Clearing activities may occur prior to June 1st (to avoid the nesting season) if all other applicable federal and provincial requirements are met.
+Grubbing shall not take place until construction of the crossing is ready to begin.

-7.8.3 Working in Isolation of the Stream Flow
+8.8.3 Working in Isolation of the Stream Flow

 All activities in the wetted portion of the channel must be carried out in isolation of the stream flow.
-See Section 12.1 Water Control Measures when Working in a Watercourse (how to Work in Isolation of Stream Flow) for more details.
+See Section 6.1 Water Control Measures when Working in a Watercourse for more details.

-7.8.4 Constructing Bridge Abutments
+8.8.4 Constructing Bridge Abutments